JWGpro/Arduino-USB-KM-Switch/README.md

 # Arduino-USB-KM-Swtich-1.0

-## This project hase gliches and is repleaced by newer https://github.com/nathalis/Arduino-USB-KM-Switch-2.0
+## This project has gliches and is repleaced by newer https://github.com/nathalis/Arduino-USB-KM-Switch-2.0

 ## ...project status: closed.